Brummie dialect: Name

 The term Brummie derives from Brummagem or Bromwichham, which are historical variants of the name Birmingham.

 Accent

-The strength of a person's accent varies greatly all across Birmingham.
-As with most cities, the accent changes relative to the area of the city.
+The strength of a person's accent can vary greatly all across Birmingham.
+As with most cities, the local accent changes relative to the area of the city in question.
 A common misconception is that everyone in Birmingham speaks the same accent.
-It could be argued Brummie is an accent rather than a dialect as in Black Country, which is a dialect with unique words and phrases, as in "owamya?" for how are you, which many comment is not used in Brummie speech.
-Similarly, Brummies pronounce I as 'oy' whereas Black Country uses the dialect 'Ah' as in 'Ah bin' meaning I have been.
+It could be argued that Brummie is an accent rather than a dialect as opposed to Black Country speech, which is a dialect with unique words and phrases, such as "owamya?" for how are you, which, many comment, is not used in Brummie speech.
+Similarly, Brummies generally use the word I while pronouncing it as 'oy', whereas Black Country natives instead use the dialectal term 'Ah', as in 'Ah bin', meaning I have been.